 This may seem overwhelming to absorb all at once that you may not know where to start.

 My best advice is to work with your goal in mind.
 Try out one thing at a time.

 So say, I want to close one consultancy client each fortnight, I come up with a strategy from that end goal.
-So what have my readers been asking help for the most?
+So what have my readers been asking for help for the most?

 You now have a solution to their pain point.
 The next step is to create a chain of events that would lead them to your ultimate solution.
-Which is you want them to pay you to be a consultant?
+Which are you want them to pay you to be a consultant?